 You will then be presented with a number of response options.
-One of those options will be: "I have a license or written permission from the proper rights holder to use the material."
+One of those options will be something like: "I have a license or written permission from the proper rights holder to use the material."
 Select this option and then select "Continue".

 "IMPORTANT PLEASE READ!
 A license to use this music was purchased from www.enlightenedaudio.com.
 Using this music within YouTube videos is permitted by the license terms which you can view here: www.enlightenedaudio.com/music-license.
 Please also remove the claimant's sound recording from your Content ID database.
 The claimant's sound recording uses royalty free background music, therefore it should not be subject to Content ID Matching and YouTube Copyright claims.

 Finally, submit / confirm your dispute.

 This should result in the copyright claim being removed within 1 - 14 days, however in some cases the process can take longer.

 This step is optional, but I HIGHLY recommend it as you will greatly improve your chances of having the copyright claim removed, and you will also reduce the chance of the copyright notification being reinstated again at a later time.

 Here's what to do.
 If possible, track down the person who created the recording in question.
-You can use the information included in the copyright claim to find them.
-In the example above you can see the name "Alanna Zabel" and the recording name, "I Am Grateful".
-You can also see the name of the distributor (CD Baby).
+You can use the information included in the copyright claim to find them as their name and the name of their recording are usually given to you.
 A little bit of online searching may help you find their website or perhaps their Facebook page.
 Then send that person an email that sounds like this (you can copy and paste this content if you wish):

 "To whom it may concern,